guymookin11/DevOps2206/READE.md

-# this is the course reposetoriy
+# this is the course repository